Generation of entangled photons with a second-order nonlinear photonic crystal and a beam splitter: Introduction

 1) A one-dimensional photonic crystal with nonlinear susceptibility $\chi^{(2)}$ transforms coherent incident light into squeezed light \cite{Sakoda2005}.
 Then, the photonic crystal allows the group velocity of the incident light to decrease.
 If the photonic crystal is composed of a nonlinear material with susceptibility $\chi^{(2)}$, the slow velocity of light strengthens the interaction between photons and the nonlinear material.
 Thus, this process converts the coherent light into squeezed light efficiently.

 2) The beam splitter splits the flow of the squeezed light into a pair of entangled light beams \cite{Kim2002}.
+In particular, the beam splitter transforms a single-mode squeezing operator applied to the incident light into a product of single-mode and two-mode squeezing operators.
+This two-mode squeezing operator makes two outgoing beams from the beam splitter entangled with each other.
 After the two entangled beams travel in two different directions from the beam splitter, each beam loses the bunching effect and the probability of a state of a single photon increases.

 Although these two facts are known in the field of quantum optics, they are yet to be combined and reported in academic journals or confirmed via experiments.
+(Vamivakas {\it et al} considered the SPDC process in a photonic crystal but they did not discuss it in the context of squeezing \cite{Vamivakas2004}.)

 The proposed method provides a very effective setup for generating entangled pairs of photons.
 In this paper, we analyze a concrete example of our proposal using a nonlinear material, lithium niobate LiNbO${}_{3}$.
 In this example, the rate of the generation of a pair of entangled photons is estimated to be $0.0783$ per pulse, which is extremely large compared to the conversion efficiency of the SPDC, which is $4\times 10^{-6}$ per pump photon at most.
 Hence, our method is superior to the SPDC process in terms of the yield of entangled photons.